Wallethub/cjs2web/README.md

 Normally you will want to enable the *combine* option.
 Otherwise the transformation output will not be a string of code but raw module data.
-The *iife* option wraps your code to reduce global variables and can only be enabled in combination with *combine*.
+The *iife* option wraps your code in an immediately invoked function expression to reduce global variables and can only be enabled in combination with *combine*.

 #### Prefix